Isangeles/singer/example/README.md

 # Build
 First, you need to install [GStreamer](https://gstreamer.freedesktop.org).

+Next, you need to build a Singer library and place it in the `singer` directory.

 After that, you can use [Meson](https://mesonbuild.com) to build the project:
 ```
 $ meson build && cd build && ninja